Why is project-based learning important?

 Students in project-based learning environments acquire skills that will be useful to them outside the classroom and throughout their lives.
 By learning how to engage in research and direct their own inquiries, students are given choice and voice and are often better equipped to be lifelong learners.
 This serves them well later in life because it helps them to continue to develop and grow in their abilities to understand the world and process new information.
 It promotes an attitude that is open to learning new things and adjusting to changes that will occur in the future.
 Project-based learning sees learning as a journey that begins in the classroom but continues throughout one’s life.

-Supported by research
+PBL is supported by research

 - According to an MDRC/Lucas Education Research literature review, the design principles used in PBL help students achieve deeper learning, critical thinking skills, and enhanced social skills.